0xTas/passgen/README.md

-## A simple CLI tool to generate random strings that can be used for passowrds or whatever.
+## A simple CLI tool to generate random strings that can be used for passwords or whatever.
 <br>

 ### Usage